Mike Pompeo blasts Democrats over ‘delay and obstruction’ of key State Department nominees

 McConnell’s role

-Democrats on Capitol Hill blame the holdup in confirmation votes on Senate Majority Leader Mitch McConnell, Kentucky Republican.
+Democrats on Capitol Hill blamed the holdup in confirmation votes on Senate Majority Leader Mitch McConnell, Kentucky Republican.

 “Mitch McConnell controls the Senate floor and decides when those nominees get confirmed,” Mr. Menendez said Thursday in a statement.